Last updated on July 11th, 2021 at 08:16 am

 It’s certainly not the easiest place to travel but it’s definitely worth the effort and for those of you who like comfort, there are luxury lodges too.

-10 Unique Experiences To Have in Northern Kenya
+10 Unique Places to Visit in Northern Kenya

 Let’s be honest, you’ve probably never heard of Ngurunit and neither had we until we started researching for our latest trip up to the north of Kenya!
 We also thought Ngurunit would just be a stopover to break the journey on our long trip up to Lake Turkana however it turned out to be one of our favourite locations on the whole trip and we wish we’d spent more time here!